Corning Outstanding Student Paper Competition

 The Corning Outstanding Student Paper Competition Committee will select 5–6 finalists from the pool of semi-finalists.

 Finalists are judged on innovation, research excellence and presentation skills.
-Each finalist will present their paper to the Competition Committee in a private session on Sunday, 17 March 2013.
-Finalists are required to submit their presentation for the private session no later than Tuesday, February 28, 2013.
+Each finalist will present their paper to the Competition Committee in a private session during the conference.

 One first prize winner and two honorable mention winners will be selected.
 The first prize winner receives $1,500 USD and two honorable mention winners receive $1,000 USD each.
 Competition results are announced on-site during the Plenary and Awards Session.